rewiringamerica/embed.rewiringamerica.org/README.md

 Features and content:
  * Add remaining guidance and disclaimer copy for <80% and >150% AMI.
- * Add reset button to form.
+ * Add reset button to form?
  * Switch order of incentives depending on whether credits/rebates are more useful.
  * Use a better tooltip component to ensure tooltips are readable at mobile breakpoints.
 Maybe [floating-ui](https://floating-ui.com/docs/tutorial)?
 See also [Lit's tooltip tutorial](https://lit.dev/tutorials/tooltip/).
  * Add currency formatting to the income input element.